 Illustration by Gemma Randall

-Aiming to promote recent graduates onto a more commercially viable platform, Fashion Mode launched this September with a show on the 19th amid a lot of glitzy PR and press releases.
-The initiative is aiming ‘to bring back cutting edge fashion to London’, enabling our ‘young fledgling designers…to be cultivated, supported and cherished’.
+Aiming to promote recent graduates onto a more commercially viable platform, stuff Fashion Mode launched this September with a show on the 19th amid a lot of glitzy PR and press releases.
+The initiative is aiming ‘to bring back cutting edge fashion to London’, information pills enabling our ‘young fledgling designers…to be cultivated, supported and cherished’.
 Aside from the rather slushy blurb surrounding it, the ensuing show was enjoyable and a few gems were sent down the catwalk.
 Celeb top spot of the day must go to Nick Knowles of DIY SOS fame, who turned up with a man wearing a huge paper sock hat on his head.
 If anyone can shed any light on this guy, I would be so happy to find out more.

 See background for ‘man in hat’ with Nick Knowles